Carl Johnson – Alaska Photography Tour Guide

+Born and raised in the Black Hills of South Dakota, Carl Johnson started his photography career while serving in the U.S. Navy, where he was a ship’s photographer for two commands and trained in a documentary and photojournalistic style.
 Early photographic successes included photographing the launch of a Tomahawk missile using a single-shot film camera.
 His later work as a canoe guide in the Boundary Waters Canoe Area Wilderness in northern Minnesota, along with his exposure to the writings of Sigurd Olson and the images of Jim Brandenburg, inspired his passion for nature photography.
 They also informed his belief in using photography to promote conservation.
 Carl’s greatest photographic passion lies in coming to fully understand a particular location, photographing all of its wonders, from small plants to vast landscapes, and increasingly the people who live with the land and call it home.

-Carl has served as the artist-in- residence for Gates of the Arctic National Park and Preserve, Badlands National Park and Rocky Mountain National Park.
-He was the “Environmental Issues” winner for the Windland Smith Rice International Awards in 2010 and earned two Honorable Mentions in the Wilderness Forever competition sponsored by Nature’s Best magazine in 2014.
+Carl has served as the artist-in- residence for Gates of the Arctic National Park and Preserve, Badlands National Park, and Rocky Mountain National Park.
+He was the “Environmental Issues” winner for the Windland Smith Rice International Awards in 2010.
+In 2017, Carl was awarded the Daniel Housberg Wilderness Image Award for Excellence in Still Photography, Film, or Video by the Alaska Conservation Foundation.
 He has worked as a guest lecturer and instructor for Tony Robbins, Princess Cruise Lines, and several remote lodges in Alaska.